Rebecca Caldwell, PsyD

 APA Internship at Community Health Awareness Council (CHAC) in Mountain View, CA

-In addition to my assessment experience, I have been providing psychotherapy since 2016.
-I have received high-quality training in private practice and university settings, as well as community mental health clinics.
-My therapeutic approach is rooted in psychodynamic theory, which focuses on uncovering the underlying causes of emotional difficulties rather than merely addressing symptoms.
+In addition to assessments, I have been providing psychotherapy since 2016.
+My training spans private practice, university settings, and community mental health clinics.
+My therapeutic approach is rooted in psychodynamic theory, which focuses on uncovering the deeper origins of emotional difficulties rather than just addressing symptoms.

-Before becoming a psychologist, I worked as a teacher, which contributes to my understanding of individual development and family systems.
-I am also a trained studio artist, using art as a medium to explore my own inner world.
-Originally from the east coast, I relocated to the Bay Area in 2010, where I now live with my husband and our two children.
+Before becoming a psychologist, I worked as a teacher, which contributes to my understanding of school and family systems.
+I am also a trained studio artist and use art as a means of personal exploration and creativity.
+Originally from the East Coast, I relocated to the Bay Area in 2010, where I now live with my husband and our two children.